-Issue A: Whether grievances submitted before the Forum are maintainable as per Regulation carried out under "LT Multiparty Power Looms Group" Scheme?

-6.6 of CGRF Regulations 2006?
+Issue A: Whether grievances submitted before the Forum are maintainable as per Regulation 6.6 of CGRF Regulations 2006?

-Issue B: Whether the Appellants are eligible for refund of infrastructure cost in view of work
+Issue B: Whether the Appellants are eligible for refund of infrastructure cost in view of the work carried out under "LT Multi-Party Power Looms Group" Scheme?